MTschannett/graphql-boilerplate/README.md

 This is a boilerplate for using Graphql with an orm and authentication.

+A quick documenation about folder structures and some pitfalls I have entcountered can be found ()[]

 ## Roadmap

 This boilerplate is in heavy development.
 More features will be added over time: